-Luckily, there are plenty of free budget spreadsheet options that rival the functionality of their pay-to-play peers.
-If one of your goals is to find more money in your budget to put toward debt, choose a free spreadsheet option instead of adding another monthly bill to your budget.
+There are plenty of free budget spreadsheet options that rival the functionality of pay-to-play peers.
+Choose a free spreadsheet option instead of adding another monthly bill.

 Compatibility with Your Platform of Choice

-Spreadsheets (especially free spreadsheet options) often have single-platform compatibility, which means that if they’re designed to work with Microsoft Excel, you can’t use them on Google Sheets and vice versa.
+Spreadsheets (especially free spreadsheet options) often have single-platform compatibility.
+This means if it’s designed to work with Microsoft Excel, you can’t use it on Google Sheets and vice versa.

 The Best Free Budget Spreadsheets